gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 unless you prove that your software is more complex than an operative system with thousands of interdependent packages.
 QED.

+* modify other stuff to "watch videos" and put youtube
+* change cat reference to kitlers

 CONCLUSION AND LIMITATIONS
 ==========================